-- a) In all races run in lanes, each athlete or the athlete's guide-runner shall keep within his allocated lane from start to finish.
-This shall also apply to any portion of a race where there is a requirement to run in lanes. - b) In all races (or any part of races) not run in lanes, an athlete or the athlete's guide-runner running on a bend, on the outer half of the track as per Rule 17.11, shall not step, run or wheel on or inside the kerb or line marking the applicable border (the inside of the track or the outer half of the track). - Except as stated in Rule 18.6, if the Referee is satisfied, on the report of a Judge or Umpire or otherwise, that an athlete or the athlete's guide-runner has infringed this Rule, they or in the case of a relay race, their team shall be disqualified. - 6.
-An athlete or the athlete's guide-runner or in the case of a relay race, his team, shall not be disqualified for running or wheeling out of his lane if he: - a) is pushed or forced by another person or object to step, run or wheel outside his lane or on or inside the kerb or line marking the applicable border, or;
+- 5. in all races, if the Referee is satisfied, on the report of a Judge or Umpire or otherwise, that an athlete or the athlete's guide-runner has infringed Rule, 18.2(c) or 18.2(d) they or in the case of a relay race, their team shall be disqualified unless the athlete: - a) is pushed or forced by another person or object to step, run or wheel outside their lane or on or inside the kerb or line marking the applicable border, or; - b) steps, runs or wheels outside their lane in the straight or outside the outer line of their lane on the bend, or; - c) in all races run in lanes (or any part of races run in lanes), touches once the line on their left, or the kerb or line marking the border of the inside of the track on a bend; provided that:

-- b) steps, runs or wheels outside his lane in the straight or outside the outer line of his lane on the bend, - c) in all races run in lanes, touches once the line on their left, or the kerb or line marking the applicable border (as defined in Rule 18.5(b)) on a bend; provided that: - In the case of wheelchair races, the duration for which the wheel of the racing chair making contact with the line remains in contact with the line does not exceed the time that it takes the athlete to make [two] further pushes on the push-rim of the racing chair from the point at which the wheel of the racing chair first made contact with the line; and - In the case of Frame Running races, the duration for which the wheel of the Frame Runner making contact with the line remains in contact with the line does not exceed the time that it takes the athlete to make [two] further steps from the point at which the wheel of the Frame Runner first made contact with the line. - d) in all races (or any part of races) not run in lanes, steps/wheels once on or completely over the kerb or line marking the applicable border (as defined in Rule 18.5(b)) on a bend. - and no material advantage is gained and no other athlete being jostled or obstructed so as to impede the other athlete's progress (see Rule 18.2).
-If material advantage is gained, the athlete (or team) shall be disqualified. - In races with multiple rounds, an infringement defined in Rules 18.6.(c) and 18.6.(d) may be made only once during all rounds of an event by a particular athlete without the disqualification of that athlete.
-A second infringement will result in the disqualification of that athlete whether it was made in the same round or in another round of the same event.
+In the case of Wheelchair Races, the wheel of the racing chair does not remain in contact with the line for longer than the time that it takes the athlete to make two further pushes on the push-rim of the racing chair from the point at which the wheel of the racing chair first made contact with the line; and d) in all races not run in lanes (or any part of races not run in lanes), steps/wheels once on or completely over the kerb or line marking the applicable border (as defined in Rule 18.2(d)) on a bend;

+In the case of Frame Running races, the wheel of the Frame Runner does not remain in contact with the line for longer than the time that it takes the athlete to make two further steps from the point at which the wheel of the Frame Runner first made contact with the line.

+and no other athlete being jostled or obstructed so as to impede the other athlete's progress (see Rule 18.1) and no material advantage is gained (see Rule 18.6).

+In races with multiple rounds, any action defined in Rules 18.5(c) and 18.5(d) may be made only once during all rounds of an event by a particular athlete without the disqualification of that athlete.
+A second action will result in the disqualification of that athlete whether it was made in the same round or in another round of the same event.

-In the case of Relay Races, any second step (as described in this Rule 18.6.(c) and 18.6.(d) by an athlete who is a member of a team, regardless of whether committed by the same or different athletes, will result in the disqualification of the team whether it happens in the same round or in another round of the same event.
+In the case of Relay Races, any second action (as described in this Rule 18.5(c) and 18.5(d) by an athlete who is a member of a team, regardless of whether made by the same or different athletes, will result in the disqualification of the team whether it happens in the same round or in another round of the same event.